nurulgofran/Route-Planning-for-the-Visually-Impaired/README.md

 ## Contact

-For questions or support, please contact the project team at [your email/contact information].
+For questions or support, please contact the project team at nurulgofran@gmail.com

 ## Links to Resources